Intellindust-AI-Lab/FT-FSOD/README.md

 - **RF100-VL (10-shot):** `bash run_mmgdinol_traineval_rf100vl.sh`
 - **CD-Mixed OOD evaluation (1/5/10-shot):** `bash run_mmgdinob_eval_cdmixed.sh`

-<sub><i>Due to the instability of few-shot fine-tuning (even if the random seed is fixed), the results will be slightly different from the ones in the paper. </i></sub>
+<small><i>Due to the instability of few-shot fine-tuning (even if the random seed is fixed), the results will be slightly different from the ones in the paper. </i></small>

 ## 🏁 NTIRE 2026 CDFSOD Challenge